 As medical science evolves, doctors are finding breakthrough ways to address medical conditions more effectively than ever before.
 More and more doctors are turning away from the traditional methods of disease management, which involves treating symptoms as they arise, and are looking for ways to improve the wellness of their patients with preventative care and wellness-based methods.

 One of the new innovations that has occurred in the chiropractic industry is the adaptation of CBP protocol, otherwise known as Chiropractic Biophysics.
 While CBP has been around for some time, the approach has risen greatly in popularity in recent years due to a growing interest among the general public in holistic health and wellness.

 However, there are only a limited number of chiropractors in the East Valley that are certified CBP providers due to the elite nature of the program.
-Our practice in Chandler, Az is one of the few chiropractic care providers that offers Chiropractic BioPhysics based care and treatment.
+Our practice in Chandler and Gilbert, AZ is one of the few chiropractic care providers that offers Chiropractic BioPhysics based care and treatment.
 In this article, we’ll discuss some of the basic concepts involving CBP and also briefly explain what chiropractic treatment generally looks like using this approach.

 An Intro to Chiropractic BioPhysics